TWasilonek/pomodoro-tracker/pomodoro-tracker-web/README.md

 # Pomodoro App clone

-This is a simple clone of a Pomodoro application written

 ## Design

 The design was inspired by existing and popular applications used to follow the pomodoro technique.